orb-community/orb-website/docs/docs.md

 ![](./img/datasets_status.png)

-The dataset will always be `valid` as long as the policy, the group *AND* the sink linked to it exist in the orb.
-If the policy, the group *OR* the sink is removed from the orb, the dataset will be `invalid`, indicating this lack.
-Note, in the image above, that the invalid dataset does not contain a group listed (as this has been removed from the orb)
+The dataset will always be `valid` as long as the policy, the group *AND* the sink linked to it exist in Orb.
+If the policy, the group *OR* the sink is removed from Orb, the dataset will become `invalid`.
+Note, in the image above, that the invalid dataset does not contain the group listed, as it has been removed from the Orb.

 #### Sinks Status

-🟠 `Unknown` - No metrics have ever been scraped and published by this sink
+🟠 `Unknown` - No metrics have ever been published to this sink

-🟢 `Active` - Metrics are being scraped and published by this sink
+🟢 `Active` - Metrics are actively being published to this sink

-⚪ `Idle` - The last metrics scraped and published by this sink were more than 1 minutes ago (metrics are no longer being scraped/published in this sink)
+⚪ `Idle` - The last metrics published to this sink were more than 5 minutes ago

-🔴 `Error`  - The sink tried to scrape and publish the metrics but failed. **Attention: you will not be able to see your data in Grafana.
-In this case, check that the Grafana credentials were passed correctly.**
+🔴 `Error`  - The sink tried to publish the metrics but failed. **Attention: In this case, check that the sink credentials are configured correctly.**

 ![](./img/sink_status.png)